iKarTehFox/web-clock-docs/docs/backgroundtheme.md

 }
 ```

-#### Custom Image
+#### Image
-You can also set a custom image as the background.
-You can use whatever image file type is supported by the `data:image` URI scheme, including but not limited to PNG, JPG, and GIF.
+Here you can set a custom image as the background.
+You can use whatever image file type is covered by the `data:image` URI scheme, including but not limited to PNG, JPG, and GIF.
+(Yes, you can set an animated background!)

 ![A screenshot of the Custom Image section in the Background Color Mode section of the menu.](/assets/images/docs-Features/backgroundtheme/customimage.png)